DNA Genetic Analysis

 The mixture is subjected to rapid temperature variations in a programmed cycle.

-Each cycle consists of 3 stages:
+Each cycle consists of 3 steps:

 At each cycle, the number of copies is doubled .
 In 30 or 40 cycles, millions of copies of the target sequence are obtained.